 About the Graduate School

-The goal of the graduate school is to provide students a foundation for successful careers as leaders in biomedical research and education.
-Alumni of UT Southwestern’s Graduate School of Biomedical Sciences can be found at top research institutions throughout the world.
+The goal of the Graduate School is to provide students with the tools, skills, and support necessary to forge a solid foundation upon which they can build successful careers as leaders in biomedical research and education.
+Alumni of UT Southwestern’s Graduate School of Biomedical Sciences maintain a legacy of excellence through their work at top research institutions throughout the world.

 UT Southwestern graduate students work with internationally recognized research leaders who are making groundbreaking discoveries in answering the fundamental questions about human life.
-From discovering how cells regulate cholesterol to solving the molecular structure of the complex that turns light into chemical energy, graduate faculty are making discoveries through diverse research initiatives.
+From discovering how cells regulate cholesterol to solving the molecular structure of the complex that turns light into chemical energy, Graduate School faculty members are making discoveries through diverse research initiatives.
 UT Southwestern’s faculty includes:

 Groundbreaking Biomedical Research

 Scientists at UT Southwestern are dedicated to finding solutions to today’s greatest health challenges.
-Our scientist and physician researchers are actively investigating topics as diverse as the biology of stem cells, chemical biology, cancer genomics and proteomics, molecular imaging, the molecular basis of drug addiction, and metabolic diseases.
+Our community of vanguard scientist and physician researchers are actively investigating topics as diverse as the biology of stem cells, chemical biology, cancer genomics and proteomics, molecular imaging, the molecular basis of drug addiction, and metabolic diseases.

 Collaborative, Cross-Disciplinary Environment

-The graduate school features 20 core facilities available for research on the UT Southwestern campus.
-These core labs utilize state of the art equipment and provide the support services necessary to help scientists effectively and efficiently conduct their research.
+The Graduate School features more than 35 core facilities available for research on the UT Southwestern campus.
+These core labs utilize state-of-the-art equipment and provide the support services necessary to help scientists effectively and efficiently conduct their research.